tahaelhajji/GeoPaMotor/GeoPaMotor/V_1Lay_PMSM/Readme.md

 ## :inbox_tray: Contributing to the repository:
 This repository is open for contribution by external researchers.
 The motor can be geometrically parametrized and written with any code: Python, Matlab, C, Fortran, ...

+## :bug: Fixing bugs:
+If you encountered any bugs with the GeoPaMotor tool, contact me an email specifying the bug and the concerned motor: taha.elhajji@gmail.com.

 ## :star: Acknowledgement:
 This work has been funded by the Research Council of Finland under Grant 346438.